SobiaZahra123/Pretrained-Model-with-Streamlit/README.md

 # NLP Text Similarity Explorer

 A Streamlit web app that uses the **free pretrained model `all-MiniLM-L6-v2`**
-to compute and visualise text/sentence similarity — built for the NLP Lab Quiz.
+to compute and visualise text/sentence similarity.

 ---